+Is this Mendel’s garden?
 I think the Gene Jeannie has been at work in my backyard.
 I planted one purple and white lupine and it has multiplied.
 Now I have a violet and purple one, two purple and white ones, a violet and white one, and an all white one.

-There are certain members of the plant and animal world that have invaded habitats successfully.
+There are certain members of the plant and animal world that I call successful invaders.
 Some are admired; others are reviled.
 A few are both liked and despised at the same time.

 Where I live, the Western juniper, Juniperus occidentalis, fits into that last category.
 It is a native species but due to fire suppression and habitat destruction, it has spread like -excuse the reference- wildfire.
 Juniper has taken advantage of the situation and has significantly expanded its range.
 I have heard a lot about how much water it can suck out of the landscape – supposedly 30 gallons a day.
 Its root system taps downwards and outwards to effectively use the available water.
 Many people don’t like them for that reason and because at times they have a not-so-pleasant scent.
 I’ll always remember listening to a person that lives in the wealthy part of town saying that she eliminated all 18 junipers on her property as soon as she moved in.
 Eighteen trees.

 However, juniper also has its good side.
 As it ages it epitomizes the image many people associate with the Wild West.
 I love to photograph them.
-The form of the tree changes from a pyramid-like shape to a twisted, sprawling irregular one.
+The form of the tree generally changes from a pyramid-like shape to a twisted, sprawling irregular one.
 It can be covered by purplish berries (that are really cones) and these are used in gin production.
 Wildlife loves it for cover, nesting, and food.
-Its wood is bi-colored and lasts forever.
+Its wood is bi-colored and long lasting.

 In late October I visited the Indian Ford Preserve, which is located several miles northeast of Sisters, Oregon, with Deschutes Land Trust (DLT) leader Kelly Madden.
 This is the flagship property of the group and it was purchased in 1995.
 Preserves are purchased outright, donated, or are protected through easement agreements with the owners.
 This property is 63 acres in size and consists of meadow, forest, and stream habitat.
 Indian Ford Creek meanders through the property.
 It is on the border of land dominated by Ponderosa pine or Western juniper.